developer-unijaya/rms-spid/README.md

 ```

 Add _VerifySpidKey_ Middleware in _$routeMiddleware_ at _App\Http\Kernel.php_
-You can optionally Enable or Disable the middleware on the published Config File
+You can optionally Enable or Disable the middleware on the published Config File in *spid_key* property
 ```php
 protected $routeMiddleware = [
     // ...